oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: fee_payments
--- CORRECTED POLICY: Admins and students can view payments.
-Only admins can write.
 CREATE POLICY "Admins can manage payments, students can see their own" ON public.fee_payments FOR SELECT
   USING (